magneticio/vamp.io/content/documentation/configure/v1.0.0/configure-database.md

 * Namespaces are more tightly coupled

+### Schema per Namespace
+The *database-schema-per-namespace* model offers the greatest flexibility but also has the highest overhead.

+In this model, each namespace is mapped to a separate database schema.
+A minimum of two schemas are required for each tenant, one for the organization namespace and one for each environment.

 **Benefits**

-* Namespaces are loosely coupled: changes to the schema for one namespace does affect any other namespace.
+* Namespaces are loosely coupled: changes to the schema for one namespace does affect any other namespace
-* Improved security:
+* Security:
   * A different user id can be assigned to each namespace
   * Each namespace can use a different database server instance for added security

 **Drawbacks**

-* Higher overheads: there are more schemas, users and potentially more database server instances to manage.
+* Higher overheads: there are more schemas, users and potentially more database server instances to manage
+* Lower performance : maintaining separate database connection pools for each schema has a small performance impact when scaling Vamp

 ## Security
 Vamp supports a number of data at rest encryption strategies.

 ## Configuration

-Lifter...
+TODO Lifter...

 ### Table per Namespace
 The default configuration is table-per-namespace.